 Opportunity to Expand Best Practices

-FDCPA guidelines provide bankers with a robust, safe model of best practice for loan collection compliance.
+Money recovery practices that follow FDCPA guidelines enable bankers to conduct a safe and compliant model of best practice for loan collection.
 Even though FDCPA parameters do not apply to all of a financial institution’s current loans, it’s wise to follow them because if a loan is sold, then it is subject to FDCPA requirements.
 Additionally, having more than one common collection policy, altering collections based on a past due accounts designation, increases the risk of collection mistakes and compliance failures.

 Risk Avoidance through Consistent Bank Compliance